Steps in this module:

 I hope I can return the favor some day.

-Your boss asks you to draft a letter about receiving an incomplete order
+Your supervisor asks you to draft a letter about receiving an incomplete order

 February 22, 20XX